HarterHorst/docs.getutm.app/installation/ios.md

 ## Non-Jailbroken Devices

-**If you are running iOS 11, 12, or 13**: UTM does not require a jailbreak to use, but you must sideload it.
+**If you are running iOS 11, 12, or 13**: UTM works with JIT when sideloading.
 If you are new to sideloading, it is a way to use a developer's certificate to load unapproved apps on a non-jailbroken iOS device.
 There are a few limitations to sideloading:

 * Free developer accounts must re-sign every 7 days
 * Paid developer accounts must re-sign every 1 year